Written by Suzanne Dixon, MPH, MS, RDN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: July 8, 2024

 Liquids leave the stomach more quickly than solids.
 High-protein, high-calorie smoothies sipped slowly may be easier on your breathing than a steak and baked potato.

-Action items: Keep snacks and high calorie meal replacement shakes on hand.
+Keep snacks and high calorie meal replacement shakes on hand.
 Eat by the clock rather than hunger.
 Focus on having a few bites or sips at least once an hour throughout the day.

 Sleep Easier

-Action items: Experiment with pillows, foam sleeping wedges or other ways to prop yourself up for sleep.
+When you lay down on your back, this may worsen breathing.
+Being flat can significantly increase the effort required to take a breath.
+Experiment with pillows, foam sleeping wedges or other ways to prop yourself up for sleep.
 Consider sleeping in a recliner chair if one is available.
 Try sleeping on the opposite side to see if this improves breathing.